FontysVenlo/PRJ4-iOS-Doc/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+This is a starting point to familiarize with the different PRJ4 topics (iOS group).
+Please be reminded that during the groups based app development phase, students are expected to elaborate on these topics.

 # Intro Swift / Basic GUI
 Do tutorials on the following topics.
 Either use the given tutorials or use tutorials that you come across and think useful.